• Finding An Invoice Factoring Broker

 A Recruitment Company's Perspective

 Someone from a recruitment company then commented, saying that selecting an "invoice finance company is a very personal choice".
 I would agree with that, there are vast differences in approach, costing, process, risk appetite and product, between providers.
-The recruiter then went on to suggest using a good broker that understands your business and knows the marketplace.
+The recruiter then went on to suggest using a good broker who understands your business and knows the marketplace.
 That started me thinking about how most brokers come to know the marketplace.
 In our case we have conducted a lot of research e.g. service quality monitoring of existing clients already using these services (not just our own clients) and mystery shopper price comparisons.
 I am sure that not all brokers have taken such an objective, and structured, approach to the process.

 Happy Clients

 Next, a client of one of the larger independent factoring companies said they were "very happy" with the service they are receiving and hence recommended their factor.
 Great to hear a client recommending the service.
 Overall our studies found that 98% of existing users were prepared to recommend their provider.
 However, once again, this only pertains to one particular provider and it is not a case of "one size fits all".
-However, there is nothing better than the advocasy of happy clients!
+However, there is nothing better than the advocacy of happy clients!

 Lastly, someone from yet another brokerage put forward the contact details for one of their own colleagues.
 That makes it easy to make contact - you don't have to find websites, the number is there.